Sharaal/screeps.com/master/README.md

   and build it (if the creep stays on a harvest position of a source, it will first go away from it bevor start to build)
   - next if there is no more construction site
-  - harvest if energy of creep is empty
+  - empty if energy of creep is empty

 - buildSpawn: Search a construction site which is a spawn, move to and build it
   - next if there is no more construction site which is a spawn
-  - harvest if energy of creep is nearly empty
+  - nearlyEmpty if energy of creep is nearly empty

 - dropEnergy: Drop all the energy of the creep
-  - harvest after dropping the energy
+  - empty after dropping the energy

 - flagClaimNeutralController: Search the flag named "claim" move to it and claim the controller of that room
   - next if the controller is claimed

-- harvestDroppedEnergy: Search the next dropped energy, move to it and pick it up
+- harvestSource: Search a random source (and save it forever in the creep memory to split the creeps depending on the amount of creeps and harvest positions), move to it and harvest
   - next if the energy of the creep is full
-  - harvest if there is no more dropped energy
+  - empty if there is no more energy in the source

-- harvestEnergyContainer: Search the next container with energy available, move to it and draw energy
+- pickupDroppedEnergy: Search the next dropped energy, move to it and pick it up
   - next if the energy of the creep is full
-  - harvest if there is no more energy in a container

-- harvestEnergyStorage: Search the next storage with energy available, move to it and draw energy
-  - next if the energy of the creep is full
-  - harvest if there is no more energy in a storage

-- harvestSource: Search a random source (and save it forever in the creep memory to split the creeps depending on the amount of creeps and harvest positions), move to it and harvest
-  - next if the energy of the creep is full
-  - harvest if there is no more energy in the source
+  - empty if there is no more dropped energy

 - suicide: The creep suicide

 - transferEnergyContainer: Search the next container with store capacity available, move to it and transfer energy
   - next if there is no more capacity in a container available
-  - harvest if energy of creep is empty
+  - empty if energy of creep is empty
   - opts.range if only containers in a specific range should be used

 - transferEnergyStorage: Search the next storage with store capacity available, move to it and transfer energy
   - next if there is no more capacity in a storage available
-  - harvest if energy of creep is empty
+  - empty if energy of creep is empty
   - opts.range if only storages in a specific range should be used

 - transferStructure: Search the next structure (spawn/extension > tower)
   with capacity available, move to it and transfer energy
   - next if there is no more capacity in a structure available
-  - harvest if energy of creep is empty
+  - empty if energy of creep is empty

 - upgradeController: Move to the room controller and upgrade it (if the creep stays on a harvest position of a source, it will first go away from it bevor start to upgrade)
   - next after the controller is upgraded one time
-  - harvest if energy of creep is empty
+  - empty if energy of creep is empty

+- withdrawEnergyContainer: Search the next container with energy available, move to it and draw energy
+  - next if the energy of the creep is full
+  - empty if there is no more energy in a container

+- withdrawEnergyStorage: Search the next storage with energy available, move to it and draw energy
+  - next if the energy of the creep is full
+  - empty if there is no more energy in a storage

 ### Claiming